 “Now, if we think about a print feature like a heading there, I can absolutely talk about how a reader uses that information.
 What does a heading tell us?
 The heading tells us what comes beneath.
 The heading is intentionally chosen for that body of information.

 “So these explorations, we want to explore together and we want to discuss together.
 So it’s not just the teacher doing the talking … so we can go on feature hunts and look in the books that we’ve got at the moment or the ones we’re working with.
 Where do we see that feature?
 So that is the opportunity then for us to practice identifying, looking for naming it and working out what it’s doing.”

-To support this literacy learning, Sharon and Phil recommend teachers include a wide variety of informational texts in their classroom libraries.
+To support this literacy learning, Sharon recommends teachers include a wide variety of informational texts in their classroom libraries.